Leo231101/ALX_BE_CAPSTONE_PROJECT/README2.md

 # E-commerce API

-This API is built using Django and Django REST Framework to power an e-commerce platform.
-It provides core functionalities including user authentication, product management, reviews, wishlists, and discounts.
+The API has been constructed using Django and Django REST Framework to drive an e-commerce platform.
+It delivers essential functionalities, encompassing user authentication, product management, reviews, wishlists, and discounts.

 ## Table of Contents